-The divine coast: walk from Amalfi to SorrentoCampaniaDifficulty path:
+The divine coast from Amalfi to SorrentoCampaniaDifficulty path:

 They came here from every corner of the world, to savor the authentic pleasure of a simple and genuine life.
 Walk from Amalfi to Sorrento in 8 days.

 Fragrant walks under the lemon trees